Rated “best outdoor camp in the country” by Outside Magazine

 - Truly enjoys working with children

-- Enjoys being a part of a community
+- Enjoys being a part of a community and something bigger

 - Wants to strengthen their leadership skills